-WPForms is the best plugin on the market for creating forms on WordPress.
+WPForms is the best WordPress file upload plugin on the market.
 It’s easy to use and simple enough for beginners to get started quickly without the hassle of building forms from scratch with HTML and CSS.
 Plus, the powerful form templates and drag-and-drop builder make building any form a breeze.

 And if you don’t believe us, just take a look at these comments from happy WPForms users.